-- SED 556: Assessment in Special Education II: Students with Autism Spectrum Disorders and Severe Disabilities (3 credits)
+- SED 556: Assessment of Students with Autism Spectrum Disorders and Severe Disabilities (3 credits)

-- SED 564: Universal Design for Learning and Assistive Technology in Pre-K-12 Classrooms (3 credits)
+- SED 564: Assistive Technology and Universal Design for Learning in Pre-K-12 Classrooms (3 credits)

-- SED 598: Writing Interventions for Students with Disabilities (3 credits)
+- SED 546: Intervention for Writing Difficulties (3 credits)

 - SED 598: Transition and Collaboration (3 credits)

 - SED 605: Seminar in Special Education: Critical Issues (3 credits)